avbop/sacraments/README.md

     - Exception: fonts, images, and other media used by, but not produced for, this project might have their own licences.
 Only information with a licence compatible with this project will be used.

 # Licence
-This file is released to the public domain and is marked with [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+- This file is released to the public domain and is marked with [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).

-The font used for this project, Source Serif, is free to use and redistribute, but it is not in the public domain.
+- The font used for this project, Source Serif, is free to use and redistribute, but it is not in the public domain.
 See [its licence](fonts/LICENSE.md) for details.
+- The image used in the header is © 2012 [Lawrence Lew, O.P.](https://www.flickr.com/photos/paullew/8185251426/in/album-72157594314281446), licensed [CC BY-NC-ND 2.0](https://creativecommons.org/licenses/by-nc-nd/2.0/).